Shramkoweb/Portfolio/_posts/for-in-vs-for-of.md

 ## The For Loop

-There are many ways to iterate in JavaScript, and probably one of the most common is the for loop.
+There are many ways to iterate in JavaScript, and probably one of the most common is for a loop.

 The for statement is a type of loop that will use up to three optional expressions to implement the repeated execution of a code block.
 Let’s take a look at an example of what that means: